 |T||TIME||If you observe any of these signs, it’s time to call 911 or your local emergency services immediately.|

-Embolic stroke is a life-threatening condition in which every second counts.
+Embolic stroke is a life-threatening condition.
+Every second counts.
 Blood flow to the brain must be restored as quickly as possible.
 Your doctor may do this with oral or intravenous clot-busting medications.
 They may also use a catheter to deliver drugs directly to your brain or to remove the clot.

 Your doctor may also use one of the following imaging tests to verify and treat a stroke:

 - CT scan.
-This uses a series of X-rays to show the blood vessels in your neck and brain in greater detail.
+The CT scan uses a series of X-rays to show the blood vessels in your neck and brain in greater detail.

 - MRI.
 This test uses radio waves to detect any brain tissue that’s been damaged by a stroke or brain hemorrhage.